ietf-wg-cellar/matroska-specification/attachments.md

 * `font/woff`: WOFF 1.0,
 * `font/woff2`: WOFF 2.0.

+Fonts in Matroska existed long before [@!RFC8081].
+A few unofficial MIME types for fonts were used in existing files.
-A Matroska player **MAY** also support the following MIME types for font attachments, which are found in older Matroska files:
+Thereforce it is **RECOMMENDED** for a Matroska player to support the following legacy MIME types for font attachments:

-* `application/x-truetype-font`: Truetype fonts, equivalent to `font/ttf`,
+* `application/x-truetype-font`: Truetype fonts, equivalent to `font/ttf` and sometimes `font/otf`,
 * `application/x-font-ttf`: TTF fonts, equivalent to `font/ttf`,
 * `application/vnd.ms-opentype`: OpenType Layout fonts, equivalent to `font/otf`